 d.
 What three other examples of lewd conduct are mentioned? v.
 4a- b.
 Why are these mentioned? v.
 4c.
 What attitude should Christians reflect? v.
 4d.

 e.
-What is it that we can be assured of regarding unrepentant persons? v.
-5. What description of such person is given?
+What admonition does Paul give regarding immoral behavior? v.
+5. What warning about such practices is given?
 Compare with 1 Corinthians 6:9-11.

 f.
-What if a person remains an unrepentant sinner?
-(After all, God is love.) v.
+What if a person remains in a defiant state of unbelief? v.
 6. Explain.
 See John 3:36.

 g.
 What is Paul’s conclusion on the matter? v.
 7. Why?